ValkyFischer/ValkyrieUtils/README.md

 ## About

 This utility library was created to demonstrate how to use ValkyrieUtils modules in Python applications.
-The modules offer functionality to handle logging, configuration, data validation, and command-line options efficiently.
+The modules offer functionality to facilitate common tasks such as logging, configuration parsing, command-line option parsing, data compression, data encryption, and data validation.

 ## Usage